APCOvernight/adonis-vow/README.md

 adonis test --help
 ```

+## Before and After hooks

+To perform actions before and after all tests have completed (e.g. start and stop the test server for functional testing) add a `hooks.js` in `/test`.
+See an example of this in [templates/hooks.js](templates/hooks.js)

 ## Environment files

 The vow provider attempts to load the `.env.test` file when running tests.
 Any variables placed inside this file will override the actual variables.